Answered By: The Library

 General steps to publication:

-1. Designed a research project based on your PhD subject.
+1. Design a research project based on your PhD subject.

 2. Write an original manuscript called an Author’s Original Manuscript (AOM), which is the version of your article before you have submitted it to a journal for peer review.
 You would hold the copyright for the original manuscript.